How To Finance a Home Remodel

 You’ll usually have a draw period of ten years, during which you can spend the money and 20 years to repay the balance.

-- Your payments may go up if interest rates change
+Interest may be tax-deductible for qualified home improvement expenses | Your payments may go up if interest rates change |

-- You risk losing your home if you don’t repay what you owe
+Lower interest rates compared to other options like personal loans | You risk losing your home if you don’t repay what you owe |

-- You may end up overspending with a revolving line of credit
+Borrow money as and when you need it | You may end up overspending with a revolving line of credit |

 3. Cash-Out Refinance

 With cash-out refinancing, you can replace your current mortgage loan with a larger new mortgage.
 You’ll get the difference in cash, which you can use for your remodeling project.
-This is usually a good option if you’re planning to stay in your current home long-term.
+This is usually a viable option if you’re planning to stay in your current home long-term.

-- You may be able to save with a lower interest rate on your mortgage
+You may be able to save with a lower interest rate on your mortgage | You’ll owe a larger amount of debt |

-- You can switch to a fixed-rate mortgage if you currently have an adjustable-rate loan
+You can switch to a fixed-rate mortgage if you currently have an adjustable-rate loan | This option is not viable if you don’t qualify for a lower rate |

-- You may need a good or excellent credit score (670 or higher) to qualify
+You may be able to lower your monthly payment when you refinance | You may need a good or excellent credit score (670 or higher) to qualify |

 4. FHA 203(k) Loans

-If you don’t have good credit, an FHA 203(k) renovation loan backed by the Federal Housing Administration (FHA) may be a good option.
+If you don’t have good credit, an FHA 203(k) renovation loan backed by the Federal Housing Administration (FHA) may be a good choice.
 However, you can’t use the funds from the loan for any luxury enhancements, such as installing a swimming pool.

-- You’ll make a single payment each month for the mortgage and home improvement loan
+You’ll make a single payment each month for the mortgage and home improvement loan | You must use a licensed contractor |

-- You may qualify for the loan with only a 3.5% down payment
+You may qualify for the loan with only a 3.5% down payment | It may take longer to close the loan |

 5. Home Improvement Loans